When creating content, you may need to insert custom symbols and characters into your posts.

 (Convert HTML entities to special characters button)

-Add emoticons to your content …
+Insert emoticons into your content …

-You can also add WP Emojis to your content …
+Add WP Emojis to your content …

 (WP Emoji One plugin)

-(Insert links to recent posts item)
+(Insert links to recent posts functionality)

-Learn how to add internal links to your content using the default link tool here: Inserting Internal Hyperlinks Into WordPress Posts & Pages
+Learn how to add internal links to your content using the default link tool here:

-(Keep Emoticons As Text – WordPress plugin)
+(Keep Emoticons As Text)

-Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of its Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
+Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.